ProofLabDev/prooflab-rs/README.md

 # prooflab-rs

-`prooflab-rs` is a CLI tool to simplify developing zk applications in Rust using zkVM's such as SP1 or Risc0.
+prooflab-rs is a CLI tool that simplifies developing zero-knowledge applications in Rust using zkVMs like SP1 or Risc0.

-`prooflab-rs` simplifies the development experience of using zkVM's by abstracting the complexity of using zkVM's from the developer and providing them the choice of which zkVM they would like to develop with.
+It abstracts away the complexity of zkVM integration while giving developers the choice of which zkVM backend to use for their applications.

+For performance benchmarks and detailed reports on each supported zkVM, visit [prooflab.dev](https://prooflab.dev) - our benchmark platform that helps you compare and select the right zkVM for your specific needs.

-## Installation:
+## Installation

+### Prerequisites

-First make sure [Rust](https://www.rust-lang.org/tools/install) is installed on your machine.
+- [Rust](https://www.rust-lang.org/tools/install) must be installed on your machine

-prooflab-rs can also be installed directly by downloading the latest release binaries.
+### Option 1: Install from Release Binaries

 ```sh
 curl -L https://raw.githubusercontent.com/ProofLabDev/prooflab-rs/main/install_prooflab.sh | bash
 ```

-for local development install the repository dependencies.
+### Option 2: Install for Local Development

 ```sh
 make install
 ```

-## Docker
+### Option 3: Use Docker

-prooflab-rs can also be run in a Docker container.
-The provided Dockerfile sets up a complete environment with all necessary dependencies.
+prooflab-rs can also be run in a Docker container with all dependencies pre-configured.

-### Building the Image
+#### Building the Docker Image

 ```sh
 docker build -t prooflab-rs .
 ```

-### Running the Container
+#### Running the Docker Container

 Basic usage:
 ```sh
 docker run -it prooflab-rs bash
 ```

-For faster builds and better performance, mount the Rust cache directories:
+For faster builds and better performance, mount your local Rust cache:
 ```sh
 docker run -it \
   -v "$HOME/.cargo/registry:/root/.cargo/registry" \